Suboxone Detox offers different treatment options

 The battle against drug dependence keeps advancing.
 Over the years methadone has been used to treat opiate addiction, but for the last fifteen years two drugs have been used to help patients withdraw from opiate addiction.

 Unlike methadone, which can only be dispensed by authorized treatment centers, patients can now get help from their own physician.
-Suboxone has brought on change in treatment options.
+Suboxone has brought on change in treatment options and with Suboxone detox more people can be helped.

 The active ingredient in both drugs is something called buprenorphine hydrochloride, used to lessen the symptoms of opiate withdrawal and dependence.
 The difference between the two drugs is the ingredient naloxone, which is added to Suboxone as a guard against misuse.
 Subutex is administered only in the first days of treatment and Suboxone is used thereafter for maintenance.
 That is why the naloxone is added as a detergent against abuse .